rbrt-weiler/psmodule-robertsutils/README.md

 ## Installation

-For a permanent installation copy or link the directories contained in this repository somewhere in your `$env:PSModulePath`.
+An installer is contained in this repository.
+Run `./install.ps1 -Replace` to install the module to your module path. `Get-Help ./install.ps1 -Full` will provide a full help.

 You can also import the modules manually with `Import-Module <./FileName.psm1>` (and remove them with `Remove-Module <ModuleName>`).

 ## Functions